ladybees/spellingBee/README.md

 - *`dictionary.js`*: contains the functionality for the API to use the generated random word to GET a sentence, and then uses the `speechtext.js` function to turn the text into speech
 - *`score-schema.js`*: contains our Mongoose schema for the score page
 - *`score-model.js`*: defines the GET and POST routes for the scores/schema
+- *`checkDifficulty.js`*: contains the functionality to allow the user to choose difficulty level for game
 ####
 ##### Exported Values and Methods
 ###### `startGame(request, response)`: starts game